History of philosophy: Ancient

 A passage from the Rigveda, written in Sanskrit.

 The ancient period of Indian philosophy began around 900 BCE and lasted until 200 BCE.
 During this time, the Vedas were composed.
 These religious texts form the foundation of much of Indian philosophy, covering a wide range of topics, including hymns and rituals.
 Of particular philosophical interest are the Upanishads, which are late Vedic texts that discuss profound philosophical topics.
 Some scholars consider the Vedas as part of philosophy proper, while others view them as a form of proto-philosophy.
 This period also saw the emergence of non-Vedic movements, such as Buddhism and Jainism.
+(Note: Some ancient Greek texts mention encounters with Indian philosophers called gymnosophists.)

 The Upanishads introduce key concepts in Indian philosophy, such as Atman and Brahman.
 Atman refers to the self, regarded as the eternal soul that constitutes the essence of every conscious being.
 Brahman represents the ultimate reality and the highest principle governing the universe.
 The Upanishads explore the relationship between Atman and Brahman, with a key idea being that understanding their connection is a crucial step on the spiritual path toward liberation.
 Some Upanishads advocate an ascetic lifestyle, emphasizing withdrawal from the world to achieve self-realization.
 Others emphasize active engagement with the world, rooted in the belief that individuals have social duties to their families and communities.
 These duties are prescribed by the concept of dharma, which varies according to one's social class and stage of life.
 Another influential idea from this period is the concept of rebirth, where individual souls are caught in a cycle of reincarnation.
 According to this belief, a person's actions in previous lives determine their circumstances in future lives, a principle known as the law of karma.